Winter Family Fun in Boulder

 Prepared-Parent Tip: This activity is probably best suited for kids 10 and up, but if you've got a gung-ho biker who is younger, go for it.

 Take a little walk down vibrant Pearl Street and cruise through some of the climbing rock and sculpture areas.
 Start things off right at Piece, Love and Chocolate on the West End of Pearl for a warm cup of sipping chocolate, and then burn off the sugar you all ingested as you make your way east, stopping at the Boulder Book Store to read a book or two, Into the Wind kite and toy shop, and the climb-able animal sculptures between 14th and 15th streets.

-Prepared-Parent Tip: Your best bets for potty stops are at the public restrooms at 13th and Pearl, Peppercorn (hidden in the back among the table linens) or the Capital One Cafe.
+Prepared-Parent Tip: Your best bets for potty stops are at the public restrooms at 13th and Pearl or the Capital One Cafe.
 Be sure to be a good patron and buy a little something if you're gonna use the facilities.

 Boulder bikers hit Valmont Bike Park year-round, as long as there's not a foot of snow on the ground.
 It’s a blast to watch hard-core cyclocross riders negotiate the bumps and turns, but it’s even more fun for parents to watch their own kids try the Tot Track, designed for striders and tricycles.
 If they get bored with that, there’s a Tot Lot playground to climb on.
 And, of course, there are plenty of tracks for riders of all levels.
 The views are gorgeous, so bring some snacks and a thermos of hot chocolate so you can hang out a while.

 Prepared-Parent Tip: Very nearby Valmont Bike Park is the Boulder Municipal Airport.
 If your wee ones are into airplanes, take an extra 10 minutes to pull up outside the runway and watch gliders and small planes land and take off.